LATEST NEWS AND ANNOUNCEMENTS

 • Data tables reporting social and economic characteristics do not include the group quarters population in the table universe.
 As a result, impacted 2020 data tables should not be compared to 2010 and other past census data tables reporting the same characteristics.
 The Census Bureau advises data users to verify table universes are the same before comparing data across census years.

 • The Census Bureau advises that data users consider high nonresponse rates while using the 2020 Census of Guam’s available characteristics data.
-Nonresponse rates were higher in 2020 than past censuses due to the COVID-19 pandemic impacting data collection efforts.
+Nonresponse rates were higher in 2020 than past censuses because of the COVID-19 pandemic impacting data collection efforts.

 Additional guidance for data users using the Island Area characteristic data is available in the Guidance on Using Data from the 2020 Island Areas Censuses fact sheet.